Leincentes/simple-snake-game/README.md

     - **DOWN Arrow**: Move Down
     - **LEFT Arrow**: Move Left
     - **RIGHT Arrow**: Move Right
+    - **P**: Pause/Resume the game
+    - **Q**: Quit the game

 3. **Game Over**:
     - After a game over, press **R** to restart or **Q** to quit.

+4. **Power-ups**:
+    - Power-ups appear randomly and grant temporary invulnerability, allowing the snake to destroy obstacles.
+    - The snake's color changes when a power-up is active.

 ## Game Mechanics

 - **Objective**: Eat the fruit to score points and grow the snake.
-- **Obstacles**: Randomly placed obstacles appear each time a fruit is eaten.
+- **Obstacles**: Randomly placed obstacles appear.
 The number of obstacles increases every 100 points.
+- **Power-ups**: Spawn randomly and provide temporary invulnerability, changing the snake’s color and allowing it to destroy obstacles.
-- **Game Over**: The game ends if the snake collides with the walls, itself, or an obstacle.
+- **Game Over**: The game ends if the snake collides with the walls, itself, or an obstacle (unless invulnerable).

 ## Code Structure

-- **`snake_game.py`**: Contains the main game logic including game state management, event handling, and rendering.
+- **`snake_game.py`**: Contains the main game logic including game state management, event handling, rendering, and power-up mechanics.
+- **`settings.py`**: Contains configuration settings such as colors, sizes, and game parameters.
+- **`utils.py`**: Includes utility functions for random position generation and power-up spawning.
+- **`display.py`**: Manages rendering of game elements, menus, and UI components.

 ## License